axil/numpy-data-types/content/numpy_data_types.rst

 .. image:: img/numpy-data-types/str.png
   :alt: NumPy Str_ Type

-Depending on the relative lengths of the strings either one approach can be a significant win or the other.
+Depending on the relative lengths of the strings and the number of the repeated string either one approach can be a significant win or the other.

 If you're dealing with a raw sequence of bytes NumPy has a fixed-length version of a Python bytes type called `np.bytes_`: